N Class, P Class & K Class Endlers for Sale

 Endler’s Livebearers (Poecilia wingei), sometimes called Endler’s Guppies are closely related to guppies (Poecilia reticulata).
 They are so closely related that Endler’s can easily cross breed with guppies and produce fertile hybrid offspring.

-If you happen to find Endlers at your local pet shop they are very likely to be hybrids.
+If you happen to find Endlers at your local pet shop they are very likely to be hybrids even though they may be advertised as N Class.
 Even in the unlikely event that the local pet shop was able to get pure N class Endlers they usually have difficulty keeping them away from other livebearers and end up with hybrids or females that have been exposed to guppies or mollies.

 Once a female Endler has been exposed to a male guppy the female can produce several drops of hybrid fry even if they are never again exposed to another male guppy.